lukso-network/docs/docs/standards/universal-profile/01-lsp0-erc725account.md

 :::note

-See the section **["Layout of State Variables in Storage"](https://docs.soliditylang.org/en/v0.8.11/internals/layout_in_storage.html)** in the Solidity documentation for more information about the structure of a smart contract storage.
+See the section **["Layout of State Variables in Storage"](https://docs.soliditylang.org/en/v0.8.11/internals/layout_in_storage.html)** in the Solidity documentation for more information about the structure of smart contract storage.

 :::

 This substandard enables the account to hold arbitrary data through a generic key-value store.
 It gives flexibility to the contract storage.
-With ERC725Y, data stored in the contract can be accessed via keys, instead of referencing to the storage slot where the data resides.
+With ERC725Y, data stored in the contract can be accessed via keys instead of referencing to the storage slot where the data resides.

-- **keys** are represented as `bytes32` values.
+- **Keys** are represented as `bytes32` values.
-- **values** under these keys are stored as `bytes`.
+- **Values** under these keys are stored as `bytes`.

 As a result, this substandard enables to attach any type of information to the contract and update or remove it easily.